WeaselGames/godot_luaAPI_docs/docs/examples/objects.md

 class Player:
 	var pos = Vector2(0, 0)
-	# By default lua_fields returns a black list of methods to block, since we set permissive to false however, it is treated as a whitelist instead.
+	# By default lua_fields returns a blacklist of methods to block, since we set permissive to false however, it is treated as a whitelist instead.
 	func lua_fields():
 		return ["pos", "move_forward"]
 	func move_forward():